-In May 2019, lowa's governor signed into a law a comprehensive bill to legalize sports betting, including mobile sports betting, in the state.
+In May 2019, Iowa's governor signed into a law a comprehensive bill to legalize sports betting, including mobile sports betting, in the state.
 The law specifies that there is a 6.75 percent tax on revenue and that operators must pay a \$45,000 licensing fee.
 The law allows betting on college sports but bans certain kinds of in-game prop bets involving college games.
-The lowa Racing and Gaming Commission is charged with developing sports betting regulations under the law, and it has already approved sports betting licenses for 18 of the state's 19 licensed casinos, and bets started to be accepted in August 2019.
+The Iowa Racing and Gaming Commission is charged with developing sports betting regulations under the law, and it has already approved sports betting licenses for 18 of the state's 19 licensed casinos, and bets started to be accepted in August 2019.
+Online sports betting is expected to be available in Iowa soon.